emoncms/event_archived/README.md

 Setup actions to occur when a feed goes above, below or is equal a set value.
 Set another feed or send an email.

-Prowl, Twitter and Email methods native to application.
+Prowl, NMA, Curl, Twitter and Email methods native to application.

 Email currently is biased towards gmail SMTP server.